 iv.
 A designated member of school staff to promote their educational achievement

 v.
-Access to the Adoption Support Fund.
+Access to the Adoption and Special Guardianship Support Fund.

 c.
 Introduce a national financial allowance for kinship carers who are raising children who would otherwise be in the care system.